TAN Function in Excel (Table of Contents)

 Step 5: After selecting the cell address, we have to just click on OK or press enter; the result will be RADIANS of the given angle.

 Then, we can drag the formula in all the required cells to find out the RADIANS.
 Below is the result:

-Step 6: Now, we have to calculate the TANGENT, so we can follow the steps 2 & 3 and then look for TAN and click it.
+Step 6: Now, we have to calculate the TANGENT to follow steps 2 & 3 and then look for TAN and click it.
 Below is the picture for reference:

-Step 7: Now we have to select the cell address for which TANGENT needs to be calculated, so as we know, we have to select the radians of given angle, then in this case we will select the cell address C5, as the argument or parameter.
+Step 7: Now we have to select the cell address for which TANGENT needs to be calculated, so as we know, we have to select the radians of a given angle, then, in this case, we will select the cell address C5, as the argument or parameter.
 Below is the picture for reference:

 Step 8: Now, we can click ok press Enter to get the results

-So, we saw above that how to calculate TANGENT by using TAN function in Excel.
+So, we saw above that how to calculate TANGENT by using the TAN function in Excel.

 By putting formula

 We can also calculate TANGENT by using the formula or entering the formula of TAN in the required cell.
 Below is the formula: